fabiana001/paysim_analysis/README.md

 The dataset contains 6.362.620 transactions.
 Only 8213 transactions are labeled as fraudulent (i.e. 0.1%).

 There are 6.589.578 unique clients.
 Most clients do one transaction per month and only few than 1% of clients transact more.
-Moreover each defrauded clients has at most one transaction labeled as fraud.
+Moreover, each defrauded clients has at most one transaction labeled as fraud.
 This means that the dataset doesn't contain complex schemas of frauds.

 Fraudulent transactions can be only of type `CASH-OUT`  (4116 transactions) and `TRANSFER` (4097 transactions).
 Therefore, frauds can be a one shot transfer to a mule account or a single withdraw cash from a merchant.
 For this reason, the mean amount of fraudulent transactions is higher that the mean of normal transactions.